julelang/manual/src/std/jule-sema.md

 	Result:   &Type // Result type of the instance, nil for void.
 	Scope:    &Scope
 	Refers:   &ReferenceStack

+	// Possible flags are:
-	Anon:     bool // Whether this function instance is anonymous function literal.
+	//	F_ANON: if function instance is an anonymous function literal
-	AsAnon:   bool // Whether this function instance used as anonymous function.
+	//	F_AS_ANON: if function instance used as anonymous function
-	CalledCo: bool // Whether this function instance used for concurrent call.
+	//	F_CALLED_SPAWN: if function instance used for concurrent call
+	Flags: Flag

 	// NOTE: contains filtered hidden or unexported fields }